junayed/Affordable-Sonar-Scan-Dataset-with-Ping-360/README.md

 @dataset{Exploring the Feasibility of Affordable Sonar
 Technology: Object Detection in Underwater Environments Using the Ping 360,
-    author = {Md Junayed Hasan and Somasundar Kannan and Ali Rohan and Mohd Asif Shah}, title = {Dataset for [Exploring the Feasibility of Affordable Sonar
+    author = {Md Junayed Hasan and Somasundar Kannan and Ali Rohan and Amira Samy Talat}, title = {Dataset for [Exploring the Feasibility of Affordable Sonar
 Technology: Object Detection in Underwater Environments Using the Ping 360]},